MicrosoftDocs/cpp-docs/docs/standard-library/sstream.md

 ---
 # &lt;sstream&gt;

-Defines several template classes that support iostreams operations on sequences stored in an allocated array object.
-Such sequences are easily converted to and from objects of template class [basic_string](../standard-library/basic-string-class.md).
+Defines several class templates that support iostreams operations on sequences stored in an allocated array object.
+Such sequences are easily converted to and from objects of class template [basic_string](../standard-library/basic-string-class.md).

 ## Syntax